 .

 The next step is to work out the probability of random agreement.
 Using “Figure 4” as a guide, the expected value is the total number of times that “Rater 1” said “correct” divided by the total number of instances, multiplied by the total number of times that “Rater 2” said “correct” divided by the total number of instances, added to the total number of times that “Rater 1” said “incorrect” multiplied by the total number of times that “Rater 2” said “incorrect.”
-That’s a lot of information to take in, so I have formulated the equation using the previous grid.
+To simplify things, I have formulated the equation using the previous grid:

 The formula for Cohen’s kappa is the probability of agreement minus the probability of random agreement, divided by one minus the probability of random agreement.